Catholic Days and Seasons

 Feast Day of Immaculate Conception

-The Feast of the Immaculate Conception celebrates that Mary was conceived without original sin.
+The Feast of the Immaculate Conception celebrates Mary’s conception without original sin.

 Feast of Our Lady of Guadalupe

-The Feast of Our Lady of Guadalupe celebrates the Blessed Mother's appearance to Juan Diego in Mexico in 1531.
+The Feast of Our Lady of Guadalupe honors the Blessed Mother’s 1531 apparition to Juan Diego in Mexico.

 Feast Day of Our Lady of Hope